devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Then you can create a CloudFormation stack in AWS, which contains the resources created.
 You can then manage these resources by updating the template.
 - One important issue is how to create the CloudFormation stacks.
 You can create them manually on the console, but a better approach is to create an integration pipeline.
 You can create this so that merging changes to your templates into the main branch creates or modifies the stacks, then use your standard code review practices to manage the templates.
 - Free service.
+- AWS CloudFormation StackSets can deploy an IAM role across multiple accounts with a single operation.

 #### Basic concepts